-Are you fascinated with turtles, especially the tiniest ones?
-So are we, especially with North America’s smallest one, the bog turtle.
+Are you fascinated with turtles, especially the little ones?
+So are we, especially with North America’s smallest, the bog turtle.
 Measuring only 3-4 inches long, it can fit in the palm of your hand.

 But you probably haven’t seen one in the wild.
 In the few places they live, they are generally buried in the mud or in winter, hibernating.
+Plus remember, they are tiny!
 So let’s learn more.

 Well, they only live in small, isolated pockets in parts of the Eastern United States.
 And guess what?
 They make their homes in bogs and other swampy wetlands.
 Hence the name, bog turtle!

-We had no idea these tiny turtles live in our area (Western NC) and are critically endangered.
+We had no idea these tiny turtles live in our area (Western NC).
+And bog turtles are critically endangered.
 Wow.

-Think stagnant water in low lying areas with decaying (rotting) plant materials.
-Nice.
+Think stagnant water in low-lying areas with decaying (rotting) plant materials.
+Lovely.
 And when you step in a bog, you know it immediately as your boots sink into the mud.

-Bogs are important in controlling flooding and runoff, providing a place for excess water to accumulate.
+Bogs are really important in controlling flooding and runoff by providing a place for excess water to accumulate.
 But more importantly, they store carbon from the atmosphere helping mitigate the effects of climate change (warmer temperatures).
-To learn more about bogs, read our blog Benefits of Bogs.
+To learn more about how critical bogs are for our planet, read our blog Benefits of Bogs.